DSpace/RestContract/profiles.md

 ## Creating a new Profile
 **POST /api/cris/profiles?eperson=<:eperson-uuid>**

 Create a new profile for the specified person or for the current user.
-Only an administrator can create a profile for another eperson.
+This action can only be done by the EPerson themselves or an Administrator.

 Parameters:
 * eperson-uuid (optional): the uuid of eperson for which the profile is to be created; if not specified, the eperson is the authenticated one